searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetGridOptions/readme.md

 ## Facet Grid Options

 Renders a grid of facet options.
-Customizable columns and gapSize. onClick and mouseEvents. previewOnFocus prop for use with AutoComplete.
+Customizable columns and gapSize. onClick and valueProps. previewOnFocus prop for use with AutoComplete.

 ## Usage
 Default